lirantal/slides-typescript-security/slides.md

 <!--
   How does the filter query string flow from the route definition onto the repository layer?
 Let’s explore this pattern and how TypeScript is used there.
-  The HTTP route definition is as follows, defining the controller code for the / route at the /users prefix and matches all the HTTP requests for the GET verb:

 -->

 ---